raghavmanoharanjayanthi30/careerportfolio/README.md

 [Sherlock Picasso - Marketing Tools for Small Medium Businesses](https://github.com/maxime7770/Sherlock-Picasso/blob/main/README.md)<br>
 ⭐ Won 2nd place at the MIT Google Product Hackathon<br>
-80% of small medium businesses find it difficult to attract customers.
-Small medium businesses have to attract customers on social media because 74% of customers make purchasing decisions online.
-47% of small business medium businesses do marketing entirely on their own but they lack the marketing expertise and resources.
-This tool be an marketing tool aimed at helping small medium business improving their marketing.
-A small medium businesses can give an image and a caption for a potential Instagram post they want to use as well as their competitors.
+80% of small and medium-sized businesses struggle to draw in customers, particularly as 74% of consumers now make purchasing decisions online.
+While 47% of these businesses handle marketing independently, many lack the expertise and resources needed for effective campaigns.
+This marketing tool aims to aid small and medium-sized businesses by offering recommendations for enhancing their social media presence.
+Users can submit an image and caption for a potential Instagram post, along with their competitors' Instagram user handles.
 This tool will give recommendations to improve the image and caption based on analyzing whether their customers like and what has worked well for their competitors.

 [AI Earth Hackathon - Circular Economy Evaluation Tool](https://github.com/raghavmanoharanjayanthi30/AI-Earth-Hackathon)<br>
 ⭐ Ranked Top 15% in the AI Earth Hackathon<br>